-A survey of the unique characteristics of civilization and institutions of China as they evolved in the contemporary era.
+This course surveys the unique characteristics of civilization and institutions of China as they evolved in the contemporary era.
 Students will analyze the internal patterns influencing China's response to Western impact, the collapse of traditional China, the Nationalist achievement, Communism and Mao Zedong, and contemporary China.
 Area Studies.